buriihenry/Streamlit_Stocks_Prediction/README.md

-# Stock Prediction Streamlit APP

- A Stock Prediction web app with
+# A Stock Prediction web app with Streamlit

-streamlit
-fbprophet
-yfinance
-plotly

 Dataset: Data is from yahoo site and was fetched using yfinance library